badihaki/phase-2-project/Readme.md

 # Phase 2 Flatiron Final Project

+## Stuff I need to know
+Then, assuming you have json-server installed globally, you can run this command to run the server:

+json-server --watch db.json

 ## Requirements

 1. You must make a single page application (only one `index.html` file) using